 Be In Charge Of Your Thoughts

-Do you ever find yourself obsessing about a thought, an idea or a problem??
+Do you ever find yourself obsessing about a thought, an idea, or a problem?
 Do you wish you could stop thinking about it?
+You can!
+And you should acquire that skill.

 Let me share with you how this principle was one of the biggest breakthroughs I have ever had after years of personal defeat in this area.

-• Worry is solving problems at the wrong time.?
-It is okay not to solve problems all the time.?
-Give yourself permission to have ?problem solving? free time.?
+• Worry is solving problems at the wrong time.
+It is okay not to solve problems all the time.
+Give yourself permission to have time free from problem-solving.
 Decide when that is.

 • Aim to recognize them as soon as they happen.

-• Decide what other thoughts you want to think about instead.?
-If you have that pre-planned, it will be easier to stop one thought and insert another in its place, than just thinking of nothing.
+• Decide what other thoughts you want to think about instead.
+If you have this pre-planned, it will be easier to stop one thought and insert another in its place, than trying to stop one thought and then just think of nothing.

 • Spot the thought to stop.